 VICTREX AE 250 UDT: Highly efficient production for both in-situ and Out of Autoclave consolidation

-Key to the cooperation is the joint offering of an optimised AFP process that delivers impressive time and energy saving benefits in both in-situ and ‘Out of Autoclave’ (OoA) consolidation as compared to another polyketone UD tape intended for similar applications.
+Key to the cooperation is the joint offering of an optimized AFP process that delivers impressive time and energy saving benefits in both in-situ and ‘Out of Autoclave’ (OoA) consolidation as compared to another polyketone UD tape intended for similar applications.

 “We developed a set of conditions that demonstrated time and energy savings, indicating the potential benefits of the deployment of AE 250 UDT composites for large scale structural aircraft parts,” said Dr Justin Merotte, Composites Project Engineer at Coriolis Composites.
-“In particular, the results showed that a significant increase in lay-up speed was possible with VICTREX AE 250 UDT whilst at the same time achieving the low levels of porosity desired for in-situ consolidation.”
+“In particular, the results showed that a significant increase in lay-up speed was possible with VICTREX AE 250 UDT while at the same time achieving the low levels of porosity desired for in-situ consolidation.”

 VICTREX AE 250 UDT is a unique, high-performance thermoplastic composite prepreg tape that was designed by Victrex to have mechanical, physical and chemical resistance properties typical of the Polyaryletherketone (PAEK) polymer family, such as PEEK, but with a 40 °C lower crystalline melting temperature, at only 305°C.